longturn/freeciv21/docs/Playing/how-to-play.rst

 "micro-management" and is a very powerful mechanism of game play.

 The golden rule of taking care of a city is that there should be at least as many happy citizens as unhappy citizens.
-A city where this is not so falls into disorder.
+A city where this is not the case falls into disorder.
 Such cities are labeled with a raised fist or a lightning bolt (depending on the tileset).
 Take care not to let this happen to any of your cities, as cities in disorder produce nothing, and are prone to revolt.

 Interacting with Other Players (Diplomacy)